flakiness/kubik/README.md

 ```

 > NOTE: Be careful with watch mode: if the build procedure changes some of the watched files,
-> then Kubik will re-run the build one time, causing "infinite" builds.
+> then Kubik will re-run the build one more time, causing "infinite" builds.
 You'll observe this
 > with tasks never completing.
-> Use `ignore` option to mitigate this behavior.
+> Use the `ignore` option to mitigate this behavior.

 ## Colors in Kubik TUI

 Kubik TUI **does not** use terminal emulator to run task processes, so the processes don't have
-interactive terminal attached and might not render colors.
+an interactive terminal attached and might not render colors.

-Clients can manually override this behavior of their tools, using the `process.env.KUBIK_TUI` env
+Clients can manually override this behavior of their tools using the `process.env.KUBIK_TUI` env
 variable to force tools to output colors.

 ## Parallelization

-Kubik supports `-j, --jobs <number>` flag to customize number of parallel jobs.
+Kubik supports the `-j, --jobs <number>` flag to customize the number of parallel jobs.
 By default, Kubik allows an unlimited number of parallel jobs.

 ## Environment Files

-Kubik supports `-e, --env-file <env file>` flag to load environment variables from a file.
+Kubik supports the `-e, --env-file <env file>` flag to load environment variables from a file.

 ```bash
 npx kubik -e .env ./build.mjs
 ```

-This will load all the environment variables from `.env` file, and pass them to all scripts.
+This will load all the environment variables from the `.env` file and pass them to all scripts.

 ## Shebang